 - Students are taught how to carry out and set up PE equipment safely and efficiently.
-Staff check that equipment is set up safely. - Any concerns about the condition of floor surfaces or apparatus will be reported to the Sites Manager.
+Staff check that equipment is set up safely before it is used. - Any concerns about the condition of floor surfaces or apparatus are be reported to the Estate Manager. - Sports equipment is maintained in accordance with the manufacturer's instructions.
+Maintenance schedules outline when statutory checks should take place.